Environmental DNA: Snow tracks

 Wildlife researchers in snowy areas also use snow samples to gather and extract genetic information about species of interest.
 DNA from snow track samples has been used to confirm the presence of such elusive and rare species as polar bears, arctic fox, lynx, wolverines, and fishers.

 DNA from the air

 In 2021, researchers demonstrated that eDNA can be collected from air and used to identify mammals.
 In 2023, scientists developed a specialized sampling probe and aircraft surveys to assess biodiversity of multiple taxa, including mammals, using air eDNA.

+Airborne environmental DNA (airDNA) has been shown to function as a practical tool for surveying terrestrial vertebrates, even in complex tropical forest environments.
+A 2026 study in Madagascar demonstrated that airDNA sampling, using battery‑powered pumps to filter large volumes of air, consistently detected mammals across fragmented forest landscapes and demonstrated an expected decline in richness across a fragmentation gradient.
+Although airDNA recovered fewer taxa than invertebrate‑derived DNA (iDNA), it proved more operationally reliable under field conditions and successfully identified endemic and threatened species, highlighting its growing value as a non‑invasive method for monitoring wildlife in remote or inaccessible habitats.